emurillojr/Pong-Game/README.md

 # Tennis-game

-Program a ball and paddle project.
+Program a ball and paddle project. <br>
-Tennis game like Atari 'Pong'
+Tennis game like Atari 'Pong' <br>
 Coded in JS using HTML canvas